-We then determined whether the effect of NPM-ALK on the transcription activity of FOXM1 is dependent on the phosphorylation status of NPM-ALK.
-We employed HEK 293 cells for these experiment due to the ease of gene transfection in these cells.
-First, we compared the FOXM1 reporter luciferase activity in the presence of wild-type NPM-ALK with that in the presence of kinase-dead NPM-ALK (22).
-As shown in Figure 6C and Figure 6D, transfection of wild-type NPM-ALK (NPM-ALKWT), but not the kinase-dead NPM-ALK (NPM-ALKFFF), into HEK 293 cells significantly increased the luciferase activity, with or without the co-transfection of the FOXM1 vector.
-Second, we performed FOXM1 ChIP (Chromatin Immunoprecipitation) assay in the presence of NPM-ALKWT or the kinase-dead variant, NPM-ALKFFF.
-As shown in Figure 6E, FOXM1 was bound to the Cyclin B1 (CCNB1) promoter regions in the presence of NPM-ALKWT but not kinase-dead NPM-ALKFFF, and this finding strongly suggests that the phosphorylation of NPM-ALK is important in facilitating the transcription activity of FOXM1.
+In order to determine whether the effect of NPM-ALK on the transcriptional activity of FOXM1 is dependent on the kinase activity of NPM-ALK, HEK 293 cells were transfected with a FOXM1 reporter luciferase construct together with either wild-type NPM-ALK or a kinase-dead mutant form of NPM-ALK (22).
+As shown in Figures 6C and 6D, transfection of wild-type NPM-ALK (NPM-ALKWT), but not the kinase-dead form (NPM-ALKFFF), led to a significant increase in luciferase activity (p<xx).
+In addition, FOXM1 Chromatin Immunoprecipitation (ChIP) in the presence of NPM-ALKWT but not the kinase-dead variant, NPM-ALKFFF, showed binding to Cyclin B1 (CCNB1) promoter regions (Figure 6E).
+These data suggest that the kinase activity of NPM-ALK is important in facilitating the transcriptional activity of FOXM1.

-7) The NPM-ALKFOXM1 binding is mediated via NPM1
+7) NPM-ALKFOXM1 interaction is mediated via NPM1

-Next, we aimed to delineate the mechanism by which NPM-ALK facilitates the transcription activity of FOXM1.
-We hypothesized that the DNA binding of FOXM1 requires its physical interaction of NPM-ALK.
-In support of this hypothesis, forward and reverse co-immunoprecipitation experiments revealed evidence that FOXM1 binds to NPM-ALK in SupM2 and Karpas 299 cells (Figure 7A).
-Furthermore, when we performed DNA pulldown experiments using the biotinylated DNA probe containing FOXM1 consensus sequences, we were able to pull down both FOXM1 and NPM-ALK proteins (Figure 7B).
-Taken together, our results are consistent with the hypothesis that the physical interaction between NPM-ALK and FOXM1 is critical for FOXM1 to carry its transcription regulatory function.
+In order to delineate the mechanism by which NPM-ALK facilitates the transcriptional activity of FOXM1, co-immunoprecipitation was conducted revealing that FOXM1 complexes with NPM-ALK in SupM2 and Karpas 299 cells (Figure 7A).
+Furthermore, NPM-ALK was detected bound to a biotinylated DNA probe containing FOXM1 consensus sequences when expressed in ALCL cell lines, as was FOXM1 (Figure 7B).
+Taken together, our results are consistent with the hypothesis that formation of a complex involving NPM-ALK and FOXM1 is critical for FOXM1 to carry-out its transcriptional regulatory function.